Chart Color Schemes

 Boolaroo lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Boolaroo's population is estimated at around 1,734 as of Feb 2026.
-This reflects an increase of 98 people (6.0%) since the 2021 Census, which reported a population of 1,636 people.
-The change is inferred from the resident population of 1,649, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 189 validated new addresses since the Census date.
-This level of population equates to a density ratio of 639 persons per square kilometer, providing significant space per person and potential room for further development.
-Boolaroo's 6.0% growth since the 2021 census exceeded the SA3 area (4.1%), along with the Rest of NSW, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 62.0% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.
+As of Feb 2026, the population of the suburb of Boolaroo is estimated at around 1,734.
+This reflects an increase of 98 people since the 2021 Census, which reported a population of 1,636.
+The change was inferred from AreaSearch's resident population estimate of 1,649 following examination of the latest ERP data release by the ABS (June 2024) and an additional 189 validated new addresses since the Census date.
+This level of population equates to a density ratio of 639 persons per square kilometer.
+The suburb's 6.0% growth since the 2021 census exceeded the SA3 area (4.1%) and the Rest of NSW, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Considering the projected demographic shifts, a population increase just below the median of locations outside of capital cities is expected, with the suburb of Boolaroo expected to expand by 243 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 11.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, a population increase just below the median of locations outside capital cities is expected.
+The suburb is projected to expand by 227 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 8.2% in total over the 17 years.

 Frequently Asked Questions - Population